65536william/docspring-documentation/docs/api/templates/get-schema.md

 # Get Template Schema

-Fetch a template's JSON Schema.
+Fetch the JSON schema for a PDF or HTML template.

 ## HTTP Request